dekkuz/dekkuz.github.io/about.md

 title: About
 permalink: /about/
 ---
-my name Shidiq Hartono,
+my name Shidiq Hartono, a simple person
-simple person

 ### More Information
 my interest learning about electronics, PCB design, Machine Learning and Computer Vision